shimaore/huge-play/middleware/client/fifo.coffee.md

 If the call is not processed (no agents are ready), attemp overflow.

+Overflow is the weird concept that instead of giving a caller access to all of our capable agents immediately, we decide to lengthen response time and leave some agents idle, by only allowing access to them if some conditions are met.
+Since we are trying to extend the pool of agents, this is only possible by adding more desirable queues to a given call.
+(Adding more required skills would build a smaller pool.)

         call_tags = yield call.tags()
+        call_tags = call_tags.filter (tag) -> tag.match /^queue:/

+        if call_tags.length is 0
+          debug 'no queues, cannot overflow'
+          return

         attempt_overflow = seem (suffix) ->
+          debug 'attempt overflow', call_tags, suffix
           if yield queuer.ingress_pool.has call
             yield call.add_tags call_tags.map (tag) -> "#{tag}:#{suffix}"
             yield queuer.reevaluate_idle_agents()